 Testing times: Educationalists have backed calls this week for the end of key stage exams to be scrapped for children aged under 16 Debate rages over call to scrap tests Despite strong support from teachers Despite strong support from teachers and parents, both the Labour and Conservative parties have emphatically rejected calls to scrap end of key stage tests for under-16s.
 The week has been dominated by a row between educationalists and the government, which started when Keith Bartley, chief executive of the General Teaching Council for England (GTCE), called for the tests, which are sat at age seven, 11 tests, which are sat at age seven, 11 and 14, to go.
 Education secretary Alan Johnson rejected the calls immediately, while the Conservatives labelled the tests as "crucial".
-However, education unions backed Mr Bartley's stance and on Monday the GTCE released new suidence source pagents. evidence showing that some parents think the key stage test results and league tables are merely "promo-tional tools" for schools and "do not help children achieve their poten- Mr Bartley originally made his call as part of the GTCE's evidence to an inquiry being held by the Education Select Committee on the Education Select Committee on testing and assessment.
-In his submission, Mr Bartley told the committee: "England's pupils are among the most frequently tested in the world, but tests in themselves do not raise standards.
-Tests are used for too many purposes and this compromises their reliability and validity." poses and une compromes their reliability and validity."
-He recommended that the com-mittee should consider replacing key stage tests with a "nationally-devised bank of tests/tasks to be used when the teacher judges that the pupil or pupils are ready."
+However, education unions backed Mr Bartley's stance and on Monday the GTCE released new suidence conjunct that come pagents. evidence showing that some parents think the key stage test results and league tables are merely "promo-tional tools" for schools and "do not help children achieve their poten- Mr Bartley originally made his call as part of the GTCE's evidence to an inquiry being held by the Education Select Committee on the Education Select Committee on testing and assessment.
+In his submission, Mr Bartley told the committee: "England's pupils are among the most frequently tested in the world, but tests in themselves do not apply to the state of the control of the selection of by tested in the world, but tests in themselves do not raise standards.
+Tests are used for too many pur-poses and this compromises their poses and understanding reliability and validity."
+He recommended that the committee should consider replacing key stage tests with a "nationally-devised bank of tests/tasks to be used when the teacher judges that the pupil or pupils are ready."
 He said he wanted to see an increasing degree of teacher professionalism, and increased govern-ment investment in teachers' assess-ment skills. ment skills.